danbev/learning-ai/notes/normalization.md

 mean = 7
 ```
 The standard deviation tells us how much each value deviates from the mean on
 average.
-Note that this says each value, so we need iterator over all the
+Note that this says each value, so we need to iterate over all the
 values.
-It also says on average, so we need to sum them up and then devide by
+It also says on average, so we need to sum them up, and then devide by
-the number of elemements.
+the number of elements.

 Let calculate this manually:
 ```